Azure/terraform-azurerm-avm-ptn-vnetgateway/README.md

 - `public_ip` - (Optional) a `public_ip` block as defined below.
 Used to configure the Public IP Address for the IP Configuration.
   - `name` - (Optional) The name of the Public IP Address.
   - `allocation_method` - (Optional) The allocation method of the Public IP Address.
 Possible values are Static or Dynamic.
 Defaults to Dynamic.
   - `sku` - (Optional) The SKU of the Public IP Address.
 Possible values are Basic or Standard.
-Defaults to Basic.
+Defaults to Standard.
   - `tags` - (Optional) A mapping of tags to assign to the resource.
+  - `zones` - (Optional) The list of availability zones for the Public IP Address.
+  - `edge_zone` - (Optional) The edge zone for the Public IP Address.
+Only supported for AZ SKUs.
+  - `ddos_protection_mode` - (Optional) The DDoS protection mode of the Public IP Address.
+Possible values are Disabled, Enabled or VirtualNetworkInherited.
+Defaults to VirtualNetworkInherited.
+  - `ddos_protection_plan_id` - (Optional) The ID of the DDoS protection plan for the Public IP Address.
+  - `domain_name_label` - (Optional) The domain name label for the Public IP Address.
+  - `idle_timeout_in_minutes` - (Optional) The idle timeout in minutes for the Public IP Address.
+  - `ip_tags` - (Optional) A mapping of IP tags to assign to the resource.
+  - `ip_version` - (Optional) The IP version of the Public IP Address.
+Possible values are IPv4 or IPv6.
+Defaults to IPv4.
+  - `public_ip_prefix_id` - (Optional) The ID of the Public IP Prefix for the Public IP Address.
+  - `reverse_fqdn` - (Optional) The reverse FQDN for the Public IP Address.
+  - `sku_tier` - (Optional) The tier of the Public IP Address.
+Possible values are Regional or Global.
+Defaults to Regional.

 Type: